Looking for more in Learning resources?

 The aim of this lesson is to find out:

-- Why John Muir from Dunbar became one of Scotland’s most famous and influential conservationists and is considered today to be the 'father of National Parks’
+- Why John Muir from Dunbar became one of Scotland's most famous and influential conservationists and has been called the 'father of National Parks'

 - Where the National Parks, Sites of Special Scientific Interest and public walkways are located in Scotland